tiahia/das-design-system/CONTRIBUTING.md

 If you’ve got an idea or suggestion you can:

-- Email [design-system@digital.justice.gov.uk](design-system@digital.justice.gov.uk) putting the repository name in the subject line.
+- Email [EMAIL_REQUIRED@digital.education.gov.uk](EMAIL_REQUIRED@digital.education.gov.uk) putting the repository name in the subject line.
 - [Create a GitHub issue](https://github.com/ministryofjustice/mojdt-design-system/issues).

 ## Raising bugs